Email is one of the primary channels where your customers read, react, and reply - and it’s one of the easiest places for sensitive data to leak.

 Message revoke supports containment if a mistake happens.

-Tracking and audit logs can support evidencing delivery and access.
+Message tracking and audit trails can support evidencing delivery and access.

 A secure reply capability reduces back-and-forth friction and helps protect customers when they respond with sensitive information.